Titanium ethoxide

 Titanium ethoxide is a chemical compound with the formula Ti4(OCH2CH3)16.
 It is a commercially available colorless liquid that is soluble in organic solvents but hydrolyzes readily.
-Alkoxides of titanium(IV) and zirconium(IV) are used in organic synthesis and materials science.
-They adopt more complex structures than suggested by their empirical formulas.
+Its structure is more complex than suggested by its empirical formula.
+Like other alkoxides of titanium(IV) and zirconium(IV), it finds used in organic synthesis and materials science.

 Syntheses

 Titanium ethoxide is prepared by treating titanium tetrachloride with ethanol in the presence of an amine: